 - you are pregnant with more than one baby ( a set of twins, triplets etc)

 - or you have a tumour in the womb associated with pregnancy (trophoblastic disease) you are predisposed to having this hyperemesis gravidarum

-For some mums the nausea and vomiting resolves after first trimester.
-However, some mums go on to struggle .
-They are often in and out of hospital till they finally give birth to their babies.
+For some mums, nausea and vomiting resolve after the first trimester.
+However, some mums go on to struggle.
+They are often in and out of the hospital till they finally give birth to their babies.

 You should visit the hospital in the following situations: